 Whether or not you passed sex ed in high school, it’s important to demystify the natural process your body undergoes each month.
-According to a recent study, nearly half (49%) of women in the U.S. admit to not understanding the significance of ovulation in regards to conception.
+According to a 2017 survey, nearly half (49%) of women in the U.S. admit to not understanding the significance of ovulation in regards to conception.
 What’s more is that 60% of the women said that they “don’t feel comfortable talking about fertility with anyone other than very close friends or family.”
 In an effort to nudge these statistics in the right direction, here’s a brief overview of what happens when you ovulate, how to keep track of it, and why it matters.

 What Happens When You Ovulate?

 In a nutshell, ovulation is the process by which a mature egg is released by the ovary.
 Ovulation serves as the centerpiece of the menstrual cycle and of the fertility process.
 Once ovulation occurs, the egg may be fertilized, which results in pregnancy.

 Essentially, the reproductive cycle can be divided into two phases: the follicular stage and the luteal phase.
 The follicular stage begins on the first day of your period and starts with the pituitary gland secreting a follicle-stimulating hormone (FSH).
 This stimulates the egg cells in the ovaries to grow and the lining of the uterus to thicken to prepare for pregnancy.